 AP Interview: Nessel blasts GOP-proposed cuts to her budget

-The general fund reductions proposed by the Senate and House range between 10% and 15%, or $4.2 million to $5.3 million, not including sizable cuts to what are known as restricted funds.
+The general fund reductions proposed by the Senate and House range between 10% and 15%.
 They are seen as payback for some of the Democrat’s moves since taking office in January, like reaching a legal settlement to prohibit faith-based adoption agencies that contract with the state from discriminating against LGBT couples.

 Nessel tells The Associated Press that the proposed cuts are “short-sighted” and would hurt residents.
 She also is concerned that the Legislature has not allocated money to an investigation of clergy abuse.

 Budget work is expected to heat up this month.